joshpeyton96/Programming-Code/README.md

-# C-Code
+# Programming-Code
-This repository includes my C programming code from year 1 in college
+This repository includes my programming code from college.